 When Eric Ries used the term for the first time, he described it as:

 A Minimum Viable Product is that version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.

 Over time it got simplified to: “the smallest thing you can build that lets you quickly make it around the build/measure/learn loop”:

 The problem with this simplified definition is that everything shown in the image above would qualify as an MVP.

 But how is a teaser page or demo a product?

-Many of the things above are really (good) tactics for testing interest in a product though the use of a faster proxy for the product like a teaser page or demo.
+Many of the things above are really (good) tactics for testing interest in a product through the use of a faster proxy for the product, like a teaser page or demo.
 But they aren’t a product by themselves.

 Here’s my stricter definition of a Minimum Viable Product: